galliot-us/smart-social-distancing/README.md

 You can run this application on edge devices such as NVIDIA's Jetson Nano / TX2 or Google's Coral Edge-TPU.
 This application measures social distancing rates and gives proper notifications each time someone ignores social distancing rules.
 By generating and analyzing data, this solution outputs statistics about high-traffic areas that are at high risk of exposure to COVID-19 or any other contagious virus.

+If you want to understand more about the architecture you can read the following [post](https://neuralet.com/article/smart-social-distancing/).

 Please join [our slack channel](https://join.slack.com/t/neuralet/shared_invite/zt-g1w9o45u-Y4R2tADwdGBCruxuAAKgJA) or reach out to covid19project@neuralet.com if you have any questions.

 ## Getting Started

-You can read the [Smart Social Distancing tutorial](https://neuralet.com/docs/tutorials/smart-social-distancing/) on our website.
+You can read the [Get Started tutorial](https://www.lanthorn.ai/get-started) on Lanthorn's [website](https://www.lanthorn.ai/).
 The following instructions will help you get started.

 ### Prerequisites

 **Hardware**

 A host edge device.
 We currently support the following:

 * NVIDIA Jetson Nano
 * NVIDIA Jetson TX2
 * Coral Dev Board
 * AMD64 node with attached Coral USB Accelerator
 * X86 node (also accelerated with Openvino)

+The features supported, the detection accuracy reached and the performance can vary from device to device.

 **Software**

-* You should have [Docker](https://docs.docker.com/get-docker/) on your device.
+You should have [Docker](https://docs.docker.com/get-docker/) on your device.

 ### Install